On approximating shortest paths in weighted triangular tessellations

-Therefore the focus will be on bounding $P_2, \dots, P_6$.
-We will begin from the simpler case of $ P_3, \dots, P_6 $, and later we will consider $P_2$, which is substantially more involved.

-First we make a geometric observation that will be needed later.
+First, we make a geometric observation that will be needed later.
 Let $ p $ and~$ q $ be two points that are in the interior of two different edges on the boundary of the same triangular cell.
-Then, the length of the subpath of the weighted shortest path between $ p $ and~$ q $ is given in Observation~\ref{obs:3}, which can be proved using the law of cosines.
+Then, the length of the segment between $ p $ and~$ q $ is given in Observation~\ref{obs:3}, which can be proved using the law of cosines.